Umuzi-org/ACN-syllabus/content/projects/python-specific/file-io/_index.md

 - comments
 - name of the person who assisted the visitor

-2. Create a function called `save` that saves the visitor's data to a JSON file.
+2. Create a method called `save` that saves the visitor's data to a JSON file.
 The file name should be named like this, `visitor_{their_full_name}.json`.

 ```
 alice.save()   # results in visitor_alice_cooper.json